dwoods-40/Hangman_with_Difficulties/README.md

 These 3 levels will have a different variety of words ranging from the easiest of 3-letter words to hard, word likely you have never heard before.

-Make an interactive GUI with tkinter.

-I have a little prior experience with tkinter, so I want to expand on that knowledge and make a good-looking GUI that will help people enjoy my program more.
-I hope I can accomplish this with great success.